evshiron/nwjs-builder/README.md

     -i,--include <DIR_SRC>:<GLOB>[:DIR_DEST]  Include extra files matching GLOB from DIR_SRC to DIR_BUILD/DIR_DEST.
     -m,--mirror <URL_MIRROR>                  Where the binaries are downloaded from, defaults to http://dl.nwjs.io.
     --output-name <NAME_OUTPUT>               Specify a template for output naming, defaults to {name}-{target}.
+    --executable-name <NAME_EXECUTABLE>       Specify the name for the final executable, defaults to manifest.name.
     --with-ffmpeg                             Fetch nwjs-ffmpeg-prebuilt to support .mp3 etc.
     --side-by-side                            Build application with side by side packaging.
     --production                              Reinstall dependencies for production purpose.